saad-ahmad-umn/A-B-Testing-Udacity/README.md

 ## Repository Summary

 This repository contains the following files:
-- Project Report (Business audience) : This contains the problem objective, high level approach and a summary of the insights and recommendations from the analysis.
-This is intended for a business audience
+- Project Report (Business audience) : This has the problem objective, high level approach and a summary of the insights and recommendations from the analysis.
+This is intended for a business audience.
-- Project Report (Technical audience) : This contains the detailed technical approach and is intended for a technical audience
+- Project Report (Technical audience) : This has the detailed technical approach and is intended for a technical audience.
-- Code : This has the R codes used for the analysis
+- Code : This has the R codes used for the analysis.